FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 Bear in mind that your FTP number is only an estimate.

 Many cyclists like to compare their FTP numbers but having the highest FTP number doesn’t mean that you’ll finish first in a race.

 Having an FTP number that is relatively similar to your competitors will give you a chance to compete.
 For example, to be a World Tour rider, your FTP numbers need to be of a certain number or won’t cut.

 Beyond that, there are many factors involved, such as team tactics, punctures, mechanical issues, hydration and nutrition, crashes, weather, or just luck to determine if you can win a race.

 How Often Should You Do A FTP Test?

 It depends on the goals that you have.

-For a casual cyclist, you could perform them as little as twice a year; at the beginning and before your main cycling event to see if you have improved.
+You could perform them as little as twice a year for a casual cyclist at the beginning and before your main cycling event to see if you have improved.

-If you’re a serious cyclist or race regularly, you may need to perform a FTP test every 4 to 6 weeks depending on your race schedule.
+If you’re a serious cyclist or race regularly, you may need to perform an FTP test every 4 to 6 weeks, depending on your race schedule.